Thank U Very Much (The Scaffold song): Background and release

 "Thank U Very Much" was a last attempt by the Scaffold to achieve a hit record.
-Written by Mike McGear, it was inspired by a call he had with his brother Paul McCartney.
+Written by Mike McGear, it was inspired by a telephone call he had with his brother Paul McCartney.
 McCartney had given McGear a Nikon camera for his birthday and when McGear called to thank him, he decided to sing 'Thank you very much for my Nikon camera.
 Thank you very much'.
 After the phone call, the tune stuck in his head and he recorded it on a Grundig tape recorder.
 The song notably starts with the line 'Thank you very much for the Aintree Iron', which has caused much speculation over the meaning of Aintree Iron, with McGear having repeatedly refused to divulge its meaning.
 The "Aintree Iron" was revealed by John Gorman on BBC Radio Merseyside in 2022 to be one of the first motorised taxi cabs in England.

 During the recording of the song at EMI Studios, McCartney visited, and though he liked the song, he told McGear to change the title as it was "too oblique".
 McGear objected saying that the whole song was oblique.
 In an interview upon the single's release, McGear said "we recorded it because we wanted to bring a spark of happiness into this hard, dull world of ours.
 Look at the records around you and there's no happy, bouncy get-it-down you ones.
 'Thank U Very Much' is about drugs, women, sex and depravity".